digi-ron/AU-Falcon-SPUD-Project/Electrical/SteeringControls/SteeringControls.md

 1. unscrew the 4 mounting screws on the sides of the steering wheel

     ![Mounting screw locations](./control-mount-screws.jpg)

+    > buttons missing from photos due to the originals being broken (ironic) {: .block-note}

 1. unclip the wiring loom for the steering controls from the back plastic of the steering wheel.
 Gently pry the back plastic of the steering wheel back enough to pull the button housings past the back of the steering wheel frame